Chronic Heart Failure and Qualifying for Disability Benefits

 A client of ours from Round Rock had congestive heart failure, uncontrolled arrhythmias, and a surgically implanted pacemaker.

 This previous heart condition was later complicated by a paralyzed diaphragm that caused chronic Pulmonary Insufficiency.
 The client was determined to have a Class 5 physical impairment by her treating physician, a Board Certified Cardiologist.
 She was similarly certified as suffering a Class 5 physical impairment by a Board Certified Pulmonologist.
 She satisfied Social Security’s criteria for total disability under at least three separate sections.
 Her pathology was demonstrated by multiple, objective tests and she had been certified as totally disabled by a cardiologist and a pulmonologist.
-Despite all of this, Sun Life denied her claim.
-We handled her appeal got her benefits reinstated.

 The former president of a company in Houston had been receiving disability benefits, and then was denied.

 The Social Security Administration concurred with his physicians that he was disabled from any gainful activity, much less his former occupation as president of a multi-national corporation.
 At the time of denial, over ten years after the initial disability determination, he was placed on a heart transplant list.
 The physician on whom Hartford allegedly relied to deny benefits stated that the client could not work at any occupation.
-Nonetheless, The Hartford denied his claim.
-After filing suit, we were able to get his benefits reinstated.

 Ischemic Heart Disease Disability